loelschlaeger/ino/tests/testthat/_snaps/nop.md

       No optimizer specified.
       Optimization results:

-# Parameters for Nop object can be set
+# Arguments for Nop object can be set

     Code
       print(hmm)